-Previously, Darling served as practice leader at Watson Wyatt Worldwide, and directed the purchasing of health benefits and disability at Xerox Corporation for 55,000U.S. employees, plus their dependents and retirees.
-Before joining Xerox, Darling was a principal at William W. Mercer.
-Earlier in her career, Darling was an advisor to Sen. David Durenberger, the ranking Republican on the Health Subcommittee of the Senate Finance Committee.
-She directed three studies at the Institute of Medicine for the National Academy of Sciences.
-Darling received a master’s degree in demography and sociology and a Bachelor’s of Science degree in history and English, cum laude, from the University of Memphis.
+Previously, Helen directed the purchasing of health and disability benefits at Xerox Corporation for 55,000 U.S. employees and was a principal at William W. Mercer and practice leader at Watson Wyatt.
+Earlier in her career, she was an advisor to Senator David Durenberger on the Health Subcommittee of the Senate Finance Committee.
+She also directed three studies at the Institute of Medicine.

 She received a master’s degree in demography/sociology and a bachelor’s of science degree in History/English, cum laude, from the University of Memphis.